siravan/SymPoly.jl/README.md

 ### Symbolic Integration

 Function `integrate` returns the integral of a Symbolics.jl expression with *constant* coefficients.
-It uses a randomized algorithm based on a hybrid of the method of indeterminate coefficients and SINDy (Sparse Identification of Nonlinear Dynamics) and is able to solve a subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, rational and squarer root).
+It uses a randomized algorithm based on a hybrid of the method of undetermined coefficients and sparse regression and is able to solve a subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, rational and squarer root).

 `integrate` returns a pair of expressions.
 The first one is the solved integral and the second one is the sum of the unsolved terms.
 If `integrate` is successful, the unsolved portion is reported as 0.